frankjer1/MoleScan/README.md

 ## How it works

-The project, throught a Machine Learning model should understand if a mole is PROBABLY benign or malign.
+The project, throught a Machine Learning model should understand if a mole is PROBABLY benign or malign. the model works on a photom of a mole made by the user.
 ATTENTION: This model actually doesn't work, it has been built for training purposes, so the model actually DOESN'T WORK.